simjunheng/tp/docs/DeveloperGuide.md

     * 1a1.
 Coach2K22 shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 1b.
 Compulsory parameters not supplied by the user.

     * 1b1.
 Coach2K22 shows an error message.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case: Delete a task from the task list**